 Andy is a former HM Ofsted Inspector and retired social worker.
 He is able to undertake church audits for the CSS.
 He was also an assistant Head of Service for a London Borough Childrens Services .
 As a Social Worker, Andy has worked in various teams within Children’s services as well as other localities in the London area.
 Andy has recently retired and enjoys spending time with his grandchildren.
 Andy is also an Elder at Emmanuel Church in Epsom North Surrey

 Sue has the responsibility for the coordinating of the training for the CSS.
 She’s a Team Manager for a local authority’s Learning & Development team.
 Sue works in children’s services and managing the newly qualified social workers training programme and the progression pathway for social workers.
 Sue supports CSS in advising churches on the various levels of safeguarding and competencies they need.
 She also manages the trainer network for the CSS.
 As an accredited mental health first aider and a competent trainer she also manages the training programme for Mental Health Awareness for churches.
 Together with Paul, they both set up Christian Safeguarding Services.
 Sue supports Paul who is an Elder at Grace Church Loughborough

-Colin Berg a former chief executive of Children and Adults services in local authority.
-When Colin retired he became a trustee with CCPAS (now 31:8) and ended his time there in 2016.
-Colin is currently a pastor in a village church in Wales.
+Is a former Chief Executive of a local authority for both Children and Adults Services in local authority in England.
+When Colin retired he became a trustee with CCPAS (now 31:8).
+He ended his time there in 2016.
+Colin currently co-pastors Little Mill Church in a church in Monmouthshire South Wales.

-Don Horrocks Former Head of Public Affairs for the Evangelical Alliance UK.
-Author of “Laws of the Spiritual Order” and “Biblical and Pastoral Responses to homosexuality”.
+Don, who until his retirement was Head of Public Affairs for the Evangelical Alliance.
+His work led to him engage actively within the worlds of Parliament, politics and theology.
+Don is the author of “Laws of the Spiritual Order” and “Biblical and Pastoral Responses to homosexuality”.